 The first draft of the programme is now available!

 We're excited to launch the tentative programme of the Symposium, including 3 days of scientific presentations / 5 parallel oral sessions / poster presentations / technical tours and much more.read more

 Thanks to the input provided by the Scientific Committees, new topics have been added to the symposium.
 For this reason, the deadline for paper submission has been extended to March 10th.read more

 Meet the Committees

 SUM 2020 counts on the support of more than 60 committee members, including leading scientists, industry representatives and members of public bodies.read more

-Following the great success of the third edition held in 2016, which saw the participation of almost 300 delegates from a wide variety of countries, SUM 2018 / 4th Symposium on Urban Mining and Circular Economy will be held in the prestigious Congress Centre Papa Giovanni XXIII of Bergamo, in May 2018.
+Following the great success of the fourth edition held in 2018, SUM 2020 - 5th Symposium on Urban Mining and Circular Economy will be held in Bologna (Italy) from 18th to 20th May 2020.

 Advantageous conditions will be offered to companies wishing to display their practical experience and innovative technologies.
 Meeting opportunities will also be created to foster cooperation between those involved in industrial production and material recycling.